ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/UPLOADS.md

 	Summary: https://docs.google.com/spreadsheet/ccc?key=0AnBqxOn9BY8ldE5RUk5WX09hV1k4MllOVDdBMFFRNWc&usp=drive_web#gid=0

 The script get_spreadsheets.pl will download all these spreadsheets except the master ones and will use process them for getting the final numbers.
-It will turn the spreadsheets into txt files which are tab separated so you acan easily parse them for wanted information.
+It will turn the spreadsheets into txt files which are tab separated so you can easily parse them for wanted information.

 ## Counting Logic
 Once all these files are downloaded, the script update_data.pl will parse them and look for what has been uploaded.
-Using log files from the workflow_decider.pl, the script will check if any of the specimens in the spreadsheets are in the log files and if it is there, it means that the specimen has been uplaoded.
+Using log files from the workflow_decider.pl, the script will check if any of the specimens in the spreadsheets are in the log files and if it is there, it means that the specimen has been uploaded.
 For example, if you are looking to see if specimen RK123_B01 has been uploaded, the script will check the log files and see that it is in gtrepo-riken.log:

   	DONOR/PARTICIPANT: RK123